Elektrobit/ebcl_template/docs/tests/performance.md

-This approach doesn't allow for highly precise and stable performance numbers, since there is some variation and delay by reading the logs, but it's simple and portable and shoud provide numbers in a precision of a few 10 ms.
+This approach doesn't allow for highly precise and stable performance numbers, since there is some variation and delay by reading the logs, but it is simple and portable and should provide numbers in a precision of a few 10 ms.
 From our point of view, it's good enough to get a first idea of image changes, and to setup some monitoring for performance degrades.